hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 console.log(startingWithA.get(0));
 ```

 In this example, the code creates a list with the values whose keys start with the letter `A`.
-Note that the returned object is an instance of `ReadOnlyLazyList` class.
+Note that the returned object is an instance of `ReadOnlyLazyList` interface.

 You can use the `this` attribute to perform a predicated search for entry values.
 See the following example: